 Increase the intake of foods such as wholegrains, fruit and vegetables and eat less refined carbohydrates such as cakes and white bread.

 Consuming foods or drinks sweetened with fructose increases the uric acid level and the number of gout attacks.
 Sweetened condiments should also be avoided, as many manufacturers now use high-fructose corn syrup.

-Some examples of foods that are rich in purines include:
+Some examples of foods that are rich in purines and should be avoided include: